cleanlab/cleanvision/README.md

 imagelab.report()
 ```

-3. This step is optional.
-You can also specify specific issues instead of checking for all issues.
+3. CleanVision diagnoses many types of issues, but you can also check for only specific issues.
-The **Issue Key** column in the table above specifies the name for each type of issue in the CleanVision code.
-Use these string names to specify which types of issues should be checked.

 ```python
 issue_types = {"dark": {}, "blurry": {}}